Destiny of Kings: Plot summary

-In Destiny of Kings, an assassin kills the King of Andevar, and the King's brother seizes power.
-A loyal retainer hires the player characters to find the missing prince, who is held by agents of the usurper.
-They are charged with bringing him back to claim the throne.The module includes descriptions of a citadel, a castle, an abbey and an inn.
+Destiny of Kings is an adventure in which an assassin murders the King of Andevar, and his brother takes the throne.
+A retainer loyal to the previous king hires the player characters to rescue the missing prince, who is held captive by minions of the usurper.
+The characters are charged with bringing him back to claim the throne.
+The module contains descriptions of locations including a citadel, a castle, an abbey and an inn.

-King Halfred of Dunador has died in a mysterious accident.
-As the heir has disappeared, the wicked Lord Edrin intends to seize the throne.
-Hollend, head of the Royal Council, asks the player characters to seek out the missing Prince.
-The characters must contend with scheming Dukes, raiders and corpses as they trace the pilgrimage the Prince took before the King's death.
-They must uncover and rectify ignoble deeds, bringing traitors to justice.
+King Halfred of Dunador has died as a result of a mysterious accident.
+As the heir has disappeared, the evil Lord Edrin intends to seize the throne.
+Hollend, head of the Royal Council, tasks the player characters with finding the missing Prince.
+The characters must contend with Dukes and their schemes, raiders and corpses as they trace the pilgrimage the Prince took before the King was killed.
+They must uncover and rectify terrible deeds, and send traitors to justice.

 Publication history

 N3 Destiny of Kings was published by TSR in 1986, as a 32-page booklet with an outer folder.
 The module was written by Stephen Bourne, with cover art by Keith Parkinson and interior art by James Roslof.
-The module includes a fold-out cover including a color area map.
+The module includes a fold-out cover containing a color map of the area.

 In 1998 the module was re-released for 2nd Edition AD&D.